aambrioso1/Effective_Python/README.md

 This book offers insight into writing Python code, but more importantly, it gives insight into how to write clear code.
 The book also teaches about writing ABOUT code.
 An example is the nice phrase "visually noisy."

 An other thing I really like about the book is that Slatkin explains his choices.
 This habit helps the reader learn to handle coding decisions beyond the specific examples given in the book.
 The section on interpolated f-strings (Item 4) is an excellent example of this.
-In that section, Slatkin shows precisely the advantages using f-strings have over other ways of formatting in Python.
+In that section, Slatkin shows precisely the advantages using f-strings has over other ways of formatting in Python.

 All the code, along with some nice improvements, for Slatkin's book can be found here: